eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 You can also set up automatic copybook retrieval from the mainframe to download copybooks from mainframe data sets to your workspace.

-**Note:** This feature will not function if you have the [Secure Credentials Store plug-in for Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-scsplugin/) enabled.
-Disable or uninstall the Secure Credentials Store plug-in before you set up automatic copybook retrieval from the mainframe.
+**Note:** Ensure that you do not have the [Secure Credentials Store plug-in for Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-scsplugin/) enabled before you use this feature.

 **Follow these steps:**